 The Internal Revenue Service announced the mileage rate deduction for the calendar year 2013 on November 21, 2012.
 The new rate increased 1 cent over 2012’s rate to 56.5 cents per mile.
 How do you calculate and use the mileage rate formula for tax purposes?
 If you are a new business entrepreneur, you will want to know how to track the miles driven, what is allowed and how to calculate the deduction for tax purposes.

 For many new business entrepreneurs, it is important to understand this deduction.
 It is also valuable to know the compliance requirements and how to calculate this deduction.
 If you are a typical small business owner, you use your personal vehicle while conducting business operations.
-So you will want to take advantage of this allowed deduction.
+You will want to take advantage of this allowed deduction.
 To give you an example of the real value involved, let’s look at how much money we are talking about in tax savings.

 Let’s assume you drive a total of 8,000 miles for the business during the calendar year.
 How much money will you save in your taxes?
 In 2013, you are allowed to take $4,520 (8,000 miles driven X .565 mileage rate per mile) as a deduction against your earnings from your small business.
-So, you will save the following amount in taxation:
+You will save the following amount in taxation:

-A) I often see the same clients weekly, so I document their exact mileage and give a letter code for that client.
+A) I often see the same clients weekly, I document their exact mileage and give a letter code for that client.
 Instead of writing all of the who, where, and what; I just write the letter code on that day in the log, and I’m done.

 If the taxpayer fails to track the expense, then he is not entitled to the deduction.
 This is important to understand.
 Often taxpayers selected for an audit will have a one or two line item compliance audit.
 This is often one of the line items selected and you must comply with the procedures to track mileage.
 Failure to comply means denial of the deduction.
-So how do you track this deduction?
+How do you track this deduction?

 Your best tool is a mileage log.
 On the first day of the year, document the odometer reading, and on the last day of the year, document the odometer reading.
 During the year, document the odometer reading weekly and write in your log where you go, what the business purpose is, and the number of miles driven.